Compliance assistants

 In-app agent (web)

-ReAct-style agent in the Acompli web app.
-Tool registry covers assessments, risks, RoPA, knowledge base, tasks, reporting, research, and notifications.
+ReAct-style agent in the Acompli web app, working over the governed tool registry (assessments, risks, RoPA, and more).
 Skills bundle these into named workflows.

 Microsoft Teams + Slack